Albumin-Corrected Drug Level Calculator

 What are the common therapeutic ranges for corrected drug levels?

 Common therapeutic ranges for corrected drug levels are drug-specific and are usually provided by pharmaceutical guidelines or clinical laboratories.
-For example, the therapeutic range for phenytoin is typically 10-20 mg/L (total), but the corrected range aims to reflect the equivalent free drug concentration.
+For example, the therapeutic range for total phenytoin is typically 10-20 mg/L, but the corrected range aims to reflect the equivalent free drug concentration.
 Clinicians must consult drug-specific references and interpret corrected levels in the context of the patient's clinical response and overall condition.
+The corrected level helps to understand if the active drug concentration is truly within or outside the therapeutic window.